Free Salesforce Admin Tutorial >

 Chapter 5 - UI Customization >

-Use global actions in salesforce to let users record call details, create or update records, send an email, or create a task from the Salesforce1 Feeds page, Groups pages, and any other page driven by the global publisher layout.
+Use global actions in Salesforce to let users record call details, create or update records, send an email, or create a task from the Salesforce Feeds page, Groups pages, and any other page driven by the global publisher layout.
+Global actions menu can be accessed by clicking on the Global Actions icon in the Setup.

 Action Layouts

-The first time you view the layout for an action you’ve created, certain fields are pre-populated target object default fields, standard required fields, and any custom universally required fields.
+The first time you view the layout for an action you’ve created, certain fields are pre-populated like the target object’s default fields, its standard required fields, and any custom universally required fields.
+Action layouts can be created for object-specific actions as well as for global actions.

 Global Publisher Layouts